I love giving tips on how to make beautiful decorations out of common items.

 I learned quite a few useful tidbits when I worked in the dining hall in college.
 Most of the kids gave up after a night in the dish room.
 Silly kids—they'll never know what they were missing.
 For instance, they never learned this super fancy impressive trick of folding napkins in the shape of roses.

-Bandits always leave their mark at the houses they rob (at least according to Home Alone), and I always leave my mark when I go out to eat.
-Literally every restaurant, dining hall, or wedding I go to that has cloth napkins, I always leave roses on the table.
+Bandits always leave their mark on the houses they rob (at least according to Home Alone), and I always leave my mark when I go out to eat.
+Literally, every restaurant, dining hall, or wedding I go to that has cloth napkins; I always leave roses on the table.
 I can't help myself.

 We all have our hobbies.
 And if you follow these simple instructions, you can leave roses wherever you go too!

 To begin, spread out your napkin in front of you.
 Fold over about an inch of the cloth.
-Then fold the same amount of cloth backwards, the other way.
-Continue to alternate the side to which you fold the cloth, so that the whole napkin ends up folded like an accordion.
+Then fold the same amount of cloth backward, the other way.
+Continue to alternate the side to which you fold the cloth so that the whole napkin ends up folded like an accordion.

 This part is a little tricky.
 It took me a couple of tries to get it right, and lucky me, I had someone standing right next to me to show me how to do it.
-I still have trouble at this point sometimes, and have to start over.
+I still have trouble at this point sometimes and have to start over.
 Fret not.
+We're almost there!

 Now that it is all folded together, flip it over.
 Feel free to fluff it out a bit to your liking.
 I promise that the flower police are not going to come and inspect it.
 Just do whatever you need to make it look good.

 Did you get it?
 It's quite easy to just shake out the napkin and try again, so don't be afraid to do it a couple of times until you've got it just the way you want it.
 I've been making them for years, and I still have to start over sometimes.